BRIDEBOOK

 Key improvements

-Updated typeface for better readability and a more
+Updated typography for improved readability and hierarchy

 Impact